Nondiscrimination: Title VI, Limited English and Environmental Justice Plan

 - Executive Order 12898, an environmental justice mandate that protects low-income and minority populations

 - Various nondiscrimination laws and guidance related to discrimination based on age, sex, ability and language

 FAMPO’s Nondiscrimination Compliance Documents

 GWRC/FAMPO Title VI Nondiscrimination Plan – Plan updated March 18, 2019.
 Title VI assurance added February 12, 2021.
 Staff and committee member list updated Februrary 18, 2021.

 Documentation and Mapping

-In an effort to comply with Title VI and Environmental Justice requirements FAMPO staff has prepared a thorough analysis on the 2012-2015 Transportation Improvement Program (TIP) as well as the 2040 Constrained Long Range Plan (CLRP).
-These analyses provide an overview of how projects administered by FAMPO benefit environmental justice populations in the region.
-An interactive Web Mapping Application was developed by FAMPO staff in an ongoing effort to provide up-to-date information to the public.
+In an effort to comply with Title VI and environmental justice requirements FAMPO staff has prepared a thorough analysis on the 2012-2015 Transportation Improvement Program (TIP) as well as the 2040 Constrained Long Range Plan (CLRP).
+These analyses provide an overview of how projects administered by FAMPO impact environmental justice and Title VI populations in the region.
+An interactive web mapping application was developed by FAMPO staff in an ongoing effort to provide up-to-date information to the public.